 - The right to have incomplete or inaccurate data about them corrected or completed and the process for requesting this

 - The right to request erasure of personal data (where applicable) or to restrict processing in accordance with data protection laws, as well as to object to any direct marketing from us and to be informed about any automated decision-making that we use

 - The right to lodge a complaint or seek judicial remedy; and who is to be contacted in such instances

 We are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place which complies with existing law and abides by data protection principles.
-However, we recognize the requirement and importance of updating and expanding this program to meet the demands of the GDPR.
+We have updated and expanded this program to meet the demands of the GDPR.

-ShieldSquare takes the privacy and security of individuals and their personal information very seriously and are taking every reasonable measure and precaution to protect and secure the personal data that we process.
+ShieldSquare takes the privacy and security of individuals and their personal information very seriously.
+We take every reasonable measure and precaution to protect and secure the personal data that we process.
 We have dedicated information security policies and procedures in place to protect personal information from unauthorized access, alteration, disclosure or destruction, and have several layers of security measures, including secure APIs, access controls, password policies, data encryption, secure IT practices, and restrictions on access of confidential data by unauthorized personnel.

-ShieldSquare understands that continuous employee awareness and understanding is vital to our continued compliance of the GDPR regulations, and have involved our employees in our preparation plans.
-We have implemented an employee awareness program specific to GDPR regulations, and will update our training protocol as and when necessary.
+ShieldSquare understands that continuous employee awareness and understanding is vital to our continued compliance of the GDPR regulations.
+We have already implemented an employee awareness program specific to GDPR regulations, and have updated our training protocol to ensure compliance with these regulations.

 For more information about ShieldSquare’s GDPR compliance, please contact us at firstname.lastname@example.org